Dyndrilliac/cop-4620-assignments/README.md

 ## Design

-The lexical analyzer opens the file, reads the text in line by line, strips comments/whitespace, and feeds each piece of input to Java's Regular Expression engine to match tokens with their lexemes using RegExr patterns.
+The lexical analyzer opens the file, reads the text in line by line, strips comments/whitespace, and feeds each piece of input to Java's Regular Expression engine to match tokens with their lexemes using RegEx patterns.

 ## Build Instructions

-* Usage: **javac -g -cp ".:stdlib.jar" Support.java Token.java Lexer.java CMinusLexer.java CMinusLexerDemo.java**
+* ``javac -g -cp ".:$GITHUB/java-custom-api:$JAVA_LIBS/stdlib.jar:$CLASSPATH" ./Project1/CMinusLexerDemo.java``

+Note that your environment variables will likely be different.
+What's important is that you have the path to [stdlib.jar](https://introcs.cs.princeton.edu/java/stdlib/) and my [Custom Java API](https://github.com/Dyndrilliac/java-custom-api) in your classpath.

 # Project 2 - Syntactical Analyzer